-Operating, installing, or maintaining the unit in any way that is not covered in this manual could cause death, serious personal injury, or damage to the equipment and the surroundings.
+- The operator must be aware of safety precautions to prevent physical injury. - Operating, installing, or maintaining the unit in any way that is not covered in this manual could cause death, serious personal injury, or damage to the equipment.
 This includes any modification to the equipment or use of parts not provided by Xylem.
-If there is a question regarding the intended use of the equipment, please contact a Xylem representative before proceeding.
+If there is a question regarding the intended use of the equipment, please contact a Xylem representative before proceeding. - Do not change the service application without the approval of an authorized Xylem representative.